THE ULTIMATE TANZANIA SAFARI GUIDE

 Arusha is the gateway to the northern Tanzania safari circuit, typically the Serengeti Safari.
 On a clear day in Arusha, you can see Mt.
 Meru, Africa’s fifth highest mountain at 4,556 meters (14,947 feet), looming in the distance.
 Some superb accommodation options on the outskirts of Arusha are well worth a day or two pre or post-safari.
 You can spend a night here to recharge, relax, and be pampered while experiencing Northern Tanzanian hospitality.

-If you become aware of any nearby protests, leave the area immediately and ask your tour guide for updates, or check Twitter and local media for up-to-date information.
+It’s best to avoid all political demonstrations and rallies, as protests and rallies in Tanzania can turn violent and result in fatalities.
+Police may use tear gas and live ammunition for crowd control, so stay informed about local news and events before you travel.
+If you become aware of any nearby protests, leave the area immediately and ask your tour guide for updates or check Twitter and local media for up-to-date information.

 You can bring in a litre of spirits or wine and up to 200 cigarettes duty-free.
 Transporting zebra skin or other animal products requires a CITES (Convention of International Trade in Endangered Species of Wild Fauna and Flora) permit.
 Although you can buy curios made from animal products in Tanzania, your home country may confiscate them on arrival.
 Don’t buy shells.
 It is illegal to export elephant ivory, sea turtle products, and wildlife skins without permits.